What are the best towns to visit in East Sussex?

 Over the years, myself and my husband have spent a lot of time in East Sussex.
 You see, Paul (said husband) was born and raised in Brighton, and so is a fountain of knowledge on the best towns to visit in East Sussex.
-He helped me put together this list, so the list features some unique local knowledge that the guidebooks won’t have.
+He helped me put together this list so that the list features some unique local knowledge that the guidebooks won’t have.

 But what are the best towns in East Sussex?
 There are so many stunning towns here, from the quaint, cobbled town of Rye to the coastal haven of Bexhill, that deciding where to visit can be daunting.
 That’s why I’ve put together this list of the 6 best towns to visit in East Sussex.